 Dentists Don’t Use Novocain Anymore

 Dentists no longer use Novocain when treating patients.
-No, this doesn’t mean we’ve somehow managed to make dentistry completely painless (we wish!).
-We mean that Novocain is no longer the anesthetic of choice for dentists.
+No, this doesn’t mean they somehow managed to make dentistry completely painless (we wish!).
+It is just that Novocain is no longer the anesthetic of choice for dentists.
 In fact, it hasn’t been for many years.

 Novocain is actually a brand name for procain.
 It was first created in 1905 and started being used in dentistry soon after.
 Believe it or not, before that, cocaine was the anesthetic of choice for procedures!
 Novocain was more effective and didn’t have addictive side effects, so it won out as the anesthetic of choice for many decades.